bd-j/forcepho/demo/README.md

 These demos run on _mock_ data, where the data is generated from the same model used to fit them.

-* `mock_one_gauss_single_gpsf.py` One single-Gaussian source and single-Gaussian PSF, one stamp, mock generated from model, noise optionally added.
+* `mock_one_gauss_single_gpsf.py` One single-Gaussian or Point source and a single-Gaussian PSF, one stamp, mock generated from model, noise optionally added.
 Useful for checking gradients, basic functionality.
 Multiple backends possible.

-* `mock_many_gauss_multi.py` Same as above but with multiple single-Gaussian sources in multiple bands and/or stamps and Gaussian mixture PSFs.
+* `mock_many_galaxy_multi.py` Same as above but with multiple single-Gaussian or Sersic sources in multiple bands and/or stamps and Gaussian mixture PSFs.
 Reads a scene + data initialization from `catalog_for_demo.dat`

-* `mock_one_sersic_single.py` One multi-gaussian Sersic source and gaussian mixture PSF, in one band/exposure.
-Can be fit using either nested sampling or HMC.

 ## Simulated data